 too long been one-sided and ineffective.

-ADC demands that Arab-Americans be included in the U.S. policy making process on Mideast
+in the U.S. policy making process on Mideast

 affairs, both for the sake of fairness and in the interest of developing a more constructive, evenhanded and effective policy.
 We also insist that the government take steps to ensure that its staff will not be subjected to witch-hunts on the basis of their political beliefs.